 All business risks-regardless of type-can be put into two categories: pure risks or speculative risks.
 What's the difference?
 With pure risk, there are two possibilities-loss or no loss.
 Either something bad happens or nothing happens.
-Hazard risks and operational risks are considered pure risks.
+Hazard risks and some operational risks are considered pure risks.
 Think about a natural disaster, such as a tornado.
 A tornado could strike your building and damage it.
 Or, your building may never be hit by a tornado at all and suffer no damage.
 In this situation, you're faced with damage (loss) or no damage at all (no loss).
 There's no possibility of a gain in a pure risk situation-if a tornado avoids your business, that's great, but your business won't actually gain anything.
 Pure risks are considered insurable risks, meaning that businesses are able to take out insurance policies against them.
-For example, a business can take out insurance against dishonest employees (referred to as fidelity insurance), or it can get auto insurance to protect company vehicles.
+For example, a business can get auto insurance to protect company vehicles.

 Speculative risks, however, bring the possibility of loss, no change, or gain.
-These risks encompass strategic and financial risks.
+These risks encompass operational, strategic, and financial risks.
 Think about opening your own restaurant.
 You might earn money, you might just break even, or you might go totally bankrupt.
 Buying shares on the stock market is also considered a speculative risk.
 If you invest \$1,000, you may earn a return, but you could also earn nothing or even lose your investment.
 Unlike pure risks, speculative risks are not insurable.
 In other words, because the risks are unpredictable, companies cannot take out insurance to protect themselves.
 For example, a company can't purchase insurance to protect itself against its product becoming obsolete.